Senzing/docker-python-db2-cluster-base/README.md

     export SENZING_DIR=/opt/senzing
     ```

-1. Identify the database username and password.
+1. Identify the database username and password for each database instance.
    Example:

     ```console